bruinpool-devs/BruinPool_frontEnd/README.md

-# BruinPool Frontend
+# PoolUp Frontend

-This is the frontend code repository for BruinPool: made with ReactJS.<br>
+This is the frontend code repository for PoolUp: made with ReactJS.<br>
 For additional guidance/help, email justinhan1997@gmail.com or your current Engineering Manager.

 ## Local Environment Setup

 1. Install nodeJS by following installation guides from https://nodejs.org/en/download/.
-2. Clone the repository to your local environment using `git clone https://github.com/bruinpool-devs/bruinpool_frontend.git`.
+2. Clone the repository to your local environment using `git clone https://github.com/poolup-devs/poolup_frontend.git`.
 3. `cd` into the clone repository, and install all used packages & dependencies using: `npm install`.

 ## Local Development Setup

 1. Within the root directory, run `npm start` to get the React app running on your local environment.
 2. `npm start` should automatically direct your browser to `localhost:3006`, where you can view the app.
-3. Make sure to also have the [backend repository](https://github.com/bruinpool-devs/BruinPool_backEnd) running locally.
+3. Make sure to also have the [backend repository](https://github.com/poolup-devs/poolup_backend) running locally.
 4. Open the codebase with an IDE (i.e. VS Code, Sublime Text), and then get coding! :)

 ## How To Use Git Command Line